cisco-sso/kdk/README.md

 ### Customing your `.bash_profile`

-If you have installed [Keybase](https://keybase.io/), executing `kdk init` will ask if you would like to mount the keybase directory into the KDK.
-If you do, you may customize your .bash_profile within the KDK by creating the file `/keybase/private/<user-keybase-id>/.bash_profile_private`.
-The default KDK [`.bash_profile`](https://github.com/cisco-sso/yadm-dotfiles/blob/master/.bash_profile#L128) will automatically source the `.bash_profile_private` file from keybase, if it exists.
+The KDK default [dotfiles](https://github.com/cisco-sso/yadm-dotfiles) includes a default [`.bash_profile`](https://github.com/cisco-sso/yadm-dotfiles/blob/master/.bash_profile#L103) that will search for additional bash profiles in a few pre-defined locations.
+If files in any of these locations exist, they will be sourced automatically.

+* `$HOME/.bash_profile_private`
+* `$HOME/.config/kdk/.bash_profile_private`
+* `/keybase/private/<user-keybase-id>/.bash_profile_private`
+  * If the user has installed [Keybase](https://keybase.io/)

+Thus, one may customize their own private settings by creating any of the files above by host-mounting directories into the KDK when prompted during `kdk init`.
 This method may be used to set enviroment variables as well as create entire dotfiles, such as `~/.aws/credentials` and `~/.aws/config`.
 See [here for an example](https://github.com/cisco-sso/yadm-dotfiles#customizing-your-setup).

 ### Mounting Directories Directly into the KDK